 - 1. Indicate the partition which is to be armed (press one of the keys: 1 partition 1; 2 partition 2). - 2.
 Select the arming mode (press one of the keys: full arming; day arming; night arming).
-Backlight of the keys will start flashing, which indicates that the code must be entered. - 3.
+Backlight of the keys will start blinking, which indicates that the code must be entered. - 3.
 Enter the code. - 4.
-Press the # D key or press again the key corresponding to the selected arming mode. - When the quick arming is available, the steps 3 and 4 are skipped.
+Press the # D key or press again the key corresponding to the selected arming mode.